Adjust contrast

 The Liability of Members

-Classes of members and Eligibility for membership
+Classes of Members and Eligibility for membership

-There are three classes of members:
+There are two classes of members:

 Employees of the charity are not be eligible for membership; any member who becomes an employee of the company after admission to membership shall automatically cease to be a member.